apache/spark/docs/mllib-optimization.md

 As a result, Stochastic L-BFGS will not work naively by just using miniBatch; therefore, we don't provide this until we have better understanding.

-* `updater` is a class originally designed for gradient decent which computes the actual gradient descent step.
+* `Updater` is a class originally designed for gradient decent which computes the actual gradient descent step.
 However, we're able to take the gradient and loss of objective function of regularization for L-BFGS by ignoring the part of logic only for gradient decent such as adaptive step size stuff.
 We will refactorize